-Unigold is a Canadian based, growth oriented, junior natural resource Corporation focused on exploring and developing its significant land position in the Dominican Republic, within the highly prospective Cretaceous-age Tireo Formation.
-Unigold operates through its wholly owned Canadian subsidiary, Unigold Resources Inc., and its 97 per cent owned subsidiary, Unigold Dominicana, S.R.L., which is incorporated in the Dominican Republic ("DR").
+Unigold is a Canadian based, growth oriented, junior natural resource Corporation focused on exploring and developing its significant land position in the Dominican Republic ("DR"), within the highly prospective Cretaceous-age Tireo Formation.
+Unigold operates through its wholly owned Canadian subsidiary, Unigold Resources Inc., and its indirectly owned subsidiary, Unigold Dominicana, S.R.L., which is incorporated in the DR.